dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 noting that we can branch assemblies after an analysis has finished as well.
 The only difference is that the new assembly will think that it has already finished all of the steps, and so if we ask it to run them again it will instead want to skip over them.
-You can override this by passing the ``-f`` flag, or ``--force``, which tells ipyrad that you want it to run the step even though it's already finished it.
+You can override this behavior by passing the ``-f`` flag, or ``--force``, which tells ipyrad that you want it to run the step even though it's already finished it.
 The two assemblies we finished were both assembled at the default value of 4 for ``min_samples_locus``, so below I set up code to branch and then run step7 on each of these assemblies with a new setting of 8 or 12.

 .. code:: bash

-   ## branch iptest1 to make min8 and min12 data sets
+   ## branch data1 to make min8 and min12 data sets
-   ipyrad -p params-iptest1.txt -b iptest1-min8
+   ipyrad -p params-data1.txt -b data1-min8
-   ipyrad -p params-iptest1.txt -b iptest1-min12
+   ipyrad -p params-data1.txt -b data1-min12

-   ## use a text editor to set min_samples_locus to the new value in each
+   ## use a text editor to set min_samples_locus to the new value (4 or 8) in each

-   ## branch iptest2 to make min8 and min12 data sets
+   ## branch data2 to make min8 and min12 data sets
-   ipyrad -p params-iptest2.txt -b iptest2-min8
+   ipyrad -p params-data2.txt -b data2-min8
-   ipyrad -p params-iptest2.txt -b iptest2-min12
+   ipyrad -p params-data2.txt -b data2-min12

    ## use a text editor to set min_samples_locus to the new value in each

    ## run step7 on using the new min_samples_locus settings
-   ipyrad -p params-iptest1-min8.txt -s 7
+   ipyrad -p params-data1-min8.txt -s 7
-   ipyrad -p params-iptest1-min12.txt -s 7
+   ipyrad -p params-data1-min12.txt -s 7
-   ipyrad -p params-iptest2-min8.txt -s 7
+   ipyrad -p params-data2-min8.txt -s 7
-   ipyrad -p params-iptest2-min12.txt -s 7
+   ipyrad -p params-data2-min12.txt -s 7

-Now if we look in our project_dir ``iptutorial/`` we see that the fastq/ and edits/ directories were created using just the first assembly ``iptest1``, while the clust/ and consens/ directories were created for both ``iptest1`` and ``iptest2``, since both completed steps 3-6.
+Now if we look in our project_dir ``iptutorial/`` we see that the fastq/ and edits/ directories were created using just the first assembly ``data1``, while the clust/ and consens/ directories were created for both ``data1`` and ``data2``, since both completed steps 3-6.
 Finally, you can see that each assembly has its own ``outfiles/`` directory with the results of step7.

 .. code:: bash